 Everyone wants their web pages to come up lightning fast.
 There are several reasons they might not – ranging from your internet connection through the number of other users in your area or even the weather conditions – to name but a few.
-Despite that, however, hopefully, the information here will help you to speed up how your site is rendered.
+Despite that, however, I hope the information here will help you to speed up how your site is rendered.

 In the context of this post, the caching referred to here is about what would be called the “server side” storing of website pages.
 In WordPress sites, it takes time and server machine cycles to “look up” your content in your website’s database.
 Once found, that material is sent to the site visitor’s web browser.
 Then, most likely, are more lookups.
 Then, more sending to the browser.
-This goes on and on as pages are rendered.
+This goes on and on and on as pages are rendered.

 Remember: once you or anyone visits a page in your website, everyone visiting that page going forward will be viewing the cached content.